mgiagnoni/DToolsDevkitBundle/README.markdown

 Project informations
 --------------------

-The command `devkit:project:info` dispalys basic informations about current project and list all configured Dbal connections.
+The command `devkit:project:info` displays basic informations about current project and lists all configured Dbal connections.
 Each connection is probed and errors reported.
 This command is currently incomplete: informations about additional services will be displayed and more tests performed.